GSA/idmanagement.gov/_playbooks/playbook-digitallysign.md

 If multiple agencies are submitting a document for Federal Register publication, OFR receives only one document, signed by all agency authorised representatives.
 For example, if six agencies are jointly issuing a rule, OFR does NOT get six submissions of the same rule.
 Regardless of the method of submission, the legal signatory requirements are the same.

+{% include alert-warning.html content="If you are submitting a document to OFR that requires multiple signatures, be sure to include all required signature blocks in the body of the document **before** any signatures are applied, otherwise the document will need to be edited which will remove all signatures up to that point." %}

+*The final approver will see multiple “invisible” signatures in the document.* <br/>
+<img src="{{site.baseurl}}/assets/piv/word-signature-12.png" alt="A screenshot of a Microsoft Word Valid Signatures box, with two names highlighted and dates beside the names." width="333" height="138">

 {% include alert-info.html content="For multiple-signatory documents (e.g., dual-agency submissions) being submitted to the OFR, the first signer forwards the signed document to the next signer, who repeats the signing process on the already-signed file.
 All digital signatories must have their names and titles typed into a separate signature block in the signature area of the document body." %}

-*The final approver will see multiple “invisible” signatures in the document.* <br/>
-<img src="{{site.baseurl}}/assets/piv/word-signature-12.png" alt="A screenshot of a Microsoft Word Valid Signatures box, with two names highlighted and dates beside the names." width="333" height="138">

 ## View Digital Signatures